Previous Page Next Page

 A person under 18 years of age.

-A day care operation that is licensed to care for seven or more children for less than 24 hours per day, at a location other than the permit holder’s home.
+A day care operation that is licensed to care for seven or more children for less than 24 hours per day at a location other than the permit holder’s home.

-Child in care
+Child in Care

-Immediate danger
+Immediate Danger

-Immediate danger to child’s physical health or safety means the act(s) or omission(s) by an employee, volunteer, or other person working under the auspices of a facility or program placed the child in a situation that resulted in or would have resulted in substantial emotional harm or substantial physical injury to the child.
+The act or omission by an employee, volunteer, or other person working under the auspices of a facility or program which placed the child in a situation that resulted in or could have resulted in substantial emotional harm or substantial physical injury to the child.

 License

 A type of permit issued by DCR stating that an operation has met applicable statutes, administrative rules, and minimum standards and may operate.
-DCR issues licenses to all operations except listed family homes, registered child care homes and certified operations.
+DCR issues licenses to all operations except listed family homes, registered child care homes, and certified operations.

 Licensed Child Care Home